ArthurCisotto/APIRecomendacaoDeReceitas/README.md

 ```

 ### Specific Search: "polvo" (Octopus)
-The system returns 4 recipes with lower scores (0.34-0.37).
-The results demonstrate precision.
-The system avoids false positives and provides relevant octopus recipes.
+The system returns 2 recipes with lower scores (0.53-0.58).
+The results show a clear focus on octopus-based dishes.

 ```
 Request URL